jselvi/Jail0wnMe/README.md

+**DEPRECATED!
+These scripts were developed in 2014 and they won't work in modern iOS devices.
+ARCHIVED.**

 This repository is just a dump with the scripts that I used in order to change JailbreakMe 3.0 exploits into a weaponized exploit.

 Your paths probably are different from those in the shell scripts, so please adapt them to your own system.